 End time prophecy was popular in the protestant movement during Newton’s day.
 The Protestants, who had just broken free from the Roman Catholic Church, suffered severe persecution from the Catholic Church.
 Early Protestant leaders, such as Martin Luther and John Calvin, regaled the papacy as the antichrist.
 The 144,000 elect who were preserved by God were considered the Protestants.
 The great apostasy involved those still in the Roman Catholic Church.

-Newton believed that 800 AD marked the earliest start date for the countdown, but added that it could be later.
+Newton believed that 800 AD marked the earliest start date for the countdown, but added that it could be later, stating:

-It “did not commence before the year 800 in which the pope’s supremacy commenced,” he said.
+“[It] did not commence before the year 800 in which the pope’s supremacy commenced,” Newton said.
 He later added, “It may end later, but I see no reason for it ending sooner.”

-“This I mention,” Newton said, “not to assert when the time of the end shall be, but to put a stop to the rash conjectures of fanciful men who are frequently predicting the time of the end, and by doing so bring the sacred prophesies into discredit a often as their predictions fail.”
+“This I mention,” Newton added, “not to assert when the time of the end shall be, but to put a stop to the rash conjectures of fanciful men who are frequently predicting the time of the end, and by doing so bring the sacred prophesies into discredit as often as their predictions fail.”

 In the New Testament, Jesus said we would not know the exact day or hour of His return (Mathew 24:36).
 In fact, Jesus admitted even He did not know the specific date adding that only the Heavenly Father knew the exact time.
 But there would be a number of indicators, signalling Jesus’ return was near.
 One of those signs was the restoration of the nation of Israel.

 The restoration of Israel